cod1ng-earth/coding-earth/README.md

 ```

 and commit it (use your IDE or `git commit -am "added message"`).
 Now you're ready to push that change with `platform push`.
 Platform.sh will only rebuild the rssreader app since nothing else has changed.
 With `platform url` you can display the individual URLs of your environment and access your very own version of the rssreader application.

-**NOTICE** if you see a big fat security warning, that's because LetsEncrypt certificates need some time to propagate.
-Try to find the "Accept the risk" button (it's your code!) and proceed.

 ### Run an application locally with tethered resources
 If you try to run the rssreader application locally (`npm run start`) it will fail since you most likely don't have Elasticsearch installed locally.
 The good news: you can simply connect your locally built application to the remote Elasticsearch instance that platform.sh has provisioned for your environment: